Good Clusterings Have Large Volume: Main results

 \subsection{Site Vectors in the Normal Cone}

-{\bf Overview:} In this section we derive an explicit description of the normal cone of a vertex clustering of the bounded-shape partition polytope via a characterization of the edges of the polytope.
-This characterization generalizes previously known results on several special cases \cite{Borgwardt2010,Fukuda2003,Gao1999}.
-As a corollary, we also obtain a description for the normal cones of the single-shape partition polytopes.
-Informally, two clusterings of the polytope belong to neighboring vertices if they differ by only a {\bf single movement or cyclical movement}.
-Further, there has to exist a set of sites for which both clusterings allow construction of a separating power diagram.
-The explicit information on the normal cone allows to represent the set of sites that define a separating power diagram for a vertex clustering as $k$ convex areas in the original space of the data set.
-These areas contain a representative of each equivalence class of site vectors that induce the clustering.
-A running example of two clusterings with different volumes is used for an illustration.
+{\bf Overview.} We derive an explicit description of the normal cones of the bounded-shape partition polytope via a characterization of the edges of the polytope.
+As a corollary, we also obtain a description for the normal cones of the single-shape partition polytope.
+Informally, two clusterings correspond to neighboring vertices of the polytope if they differ by only a {\bf single movement or cyclical movement}.
+The explicit description of the normal cone allows a representation of the set of sites that define a separating power diagram for a vertex clustering in the form of $k$ convex areas in the space of the underlying data set.

 It is well-known that the edges incident to a vertex of a polytope are normal vectors to the facets of the normal cone of the vertex.
 Therefore, in order to obtain an explicit representation of the normal cone, we characterize the edges of the bounded-shape partition polytope.
-Our characterization generalizes previous results for special cases $d = 1$ \cite{Gao1999} and $s^- = s^+$ \cite{Borgwardt2010}.
+Our characterization generalizes previous results for the special case $d = 1$, c.f. \cite{Gao1999}.